-The good thing about mild to moderate dehydration is they can be treated with home remedies.
+The good thing about mild to moderate dehydration is it can be treated with home remedies.
 Here’s what you can do:

 - Take off excess and restrictive clothing.

-- Drink water, juice or sports drink.
-You should take in as much as 2L over the next couple of hours to replenish the fluids and electrolytes lost.
+- Drink water, juice, or a sports drink.
+You should take as much as 2L over the next couple of hours to replenish the lost fluids and electrolytes.

 - Take an oral rehydration solution.
 This helps retain fluid and replenishes electrolytes.